jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 Yes it breaks!
-However that is a compile-time error.
-Let's unpack that a bit.
+But that is a compile-time breakage.

 The Reason compiler inferred that the function `showNext` expects a value of type `user`.
 This is because showNext relies on the `id` field, and there are no other types in the vicinity that has an `id` field apart from the type `user`.